vatpac-technology/sops/docs/controller-skills/circuitoperations.md

     **ABC:** "Cleared touch and go, ABC"

-Depending on the traffic situation, you may approve the pilots request, or else require that they make a full-stop landing.
+Depending on the traffic situation, you may approve the pilot's request, or require that they make a full-stop landing.

 !!! phraseology
     **ABC:** "ABC, downwind, request the option"